Matthew Robinson (producer): Early work

+EastEnders

+Producer Julia Smith, who had worked with Robinson on Angels, employed him to be lead director of BBC1's soap opera EastEnders when it launched in 1985.
+Having previously worked with Leslie Grantham in the theatre in a play written by Robinson, as well as casting him in a guest role in Doctor Who, Robinson recommended him for the role of Den Watts in EastEnders.

 Byker Grove

-From 1989 to 1997 produced and part-directed the BBC's teenage drama serial Byker Grove.
-He cast Anthony McPartlin and Declan Donnelly.
-Robinson told them to "Stay together through any row you have, whatever it is, be together and you could be the future Morecambe and Wise.
+From 1989 to 1997 Robinson produced and part-directed the BBC's teenage drama series Byker Grove.
+His casting included Ant McPartlin and Declan Donnelly, who made their names on the series.
+Robinson told them to "stay together through any row you have, whatever it is, be together and you could be the future Morecambe and Wise.
 I think they have proved that in many ways."
 According to the BBC, Byker Grove tackled "many controversial issues" including a gay storyline which led The Sun to call for Robinson to be sacked at the time.

-EastEnders
+Return to EastEnders

-Having previously worked for producer Julia Smith on Angels, Robinson was employed to be lead director of BBC1's soap opera EastEnders when it launched in 1985.
+Between 1998 and 2000 Robinson served as executive producer of EastEnders, during which time it won the BAFTA for "Best Soap Opera" in 1999 and 2000.

+BBC Wales and move to Cambodia

+Robinson left EastEnders to become Head of Drama at BBC Wales.
+In 2003, while in that position, he responded to an advertisement in the BBC newspaper for the position of executive producer of a HIV/AIDS drama in Cambodia, which became Ruos Cheat Jivit.
+He subsequently stayed in Cambodia and set up the film and television production company Khmer Mekong Films.

 Personal life

 Robinson is the older brother of singer-songwriter, bassist, radio presenter and long-time LGBT rights activist Tom Robinson.

 In 2020 Robinson received Cambodian citizenship from Prime Minister Samdech Hun Sen following support from the Minister of Culture and Fine Arts.